East Martello Fort (Robert the Doll) in Haunted Florida

 |

-The History of Robert the Doll
+The Origin and Terrifying Legacy of Robert the Doll

 Related Haunted Stories: Annabelle Doll